mrquaternion/CS-Pipeline/README.md

 4. Make sure your CDS API credentials are set up in `~/.cdsapirc`, otherwise follow this instruction https://arc.net/l/quote/ilmawrkf
 3. Finally, enter the command `pip install -e .` in your CLI
 4. Use `carbonpipeline --help` for more info!

+## Notes
+Currently, the pipeline only works with the following AMERIFLUX predictors:
+- TA
+- PA
+- P
+- WS
+- WD
+- USTAR
+- NETRAD
+- SW_IN
+- SW_IN_POT
+- SW_OUT
+- LW_IN
+- LW_OUT
+- LE
+- G
+- H
+- VPD
+- RH